 Coverack to St Keverne circular walk

 1. Make your way down the hill from the car park to the Coast Path sign by a junction to the left.
-Turn left and follow the lane in the direction signposted to Porthoustock to reach a Coast Path sign just after the tarmac ends at the top of the hill.
+Turn left and follow the lane in the direction signposted to Porthoustock for just over a quarter of a mile to reach a Coast Path sign just after the tarmac ends at the top of the hill.

 The name Coverack is from the Cornish word gover for "stream".